mstergianis/docs-tap/tap-gui/configurator/external-plugins.hbs.md

 ### Update your workload with your new custom configurator and your updated config file

-Update the `source.image` directive with the image output from the last step.
-Ensure that your
+Update the `source.image` key with the image output from the last step.

 ```diff
 --- workload-default.yaml	2023-07-25 10:32:19.447955391 -0400